 3. Kayak Around Lake Powell

-Lake Powell, a vast reservoir that spans the Arizona-Utah border, is another must-visit attraction in Page.
-This man-made lake, created by the Glen Canyon Dam, boasts over 2,000 miles (3,218 km) of shoreline and offers a wide array of water-based activities.
-Exploring Lake Powell by kayak or boat is one of the most enjoyable things to do in Page, AZ.
+Lake Powell, a large reservoir that spans the Arizona-Utah border, is another must-visit attraction in Page.
+This man-made lake, created by the Glen Canyon Dam, has over 2,000 mi (3,218 km) of shoreline and offers a range of water-based activities.
+Exploring Lake Powell by kayak or boat is one of the most enjoyable things to do in Page.
 The lake’s clear blue waters, set against a backdrop of red rock cliffs and canyons, create a beautiful landscape that is perfect for adventure and relaxation.

-Kayak rentals are available at several locations around the lake, allowing visitors to explore at their own pace.
+Kayak rentals are available at several locations around the lake or you can join a guided kayak tour.
 One of the most popular kayaking routes is to paddle through the narrow canyons that branch off from the main body of Lake Powell.
-These secluded inlets offer a peaceful and immersive experience, far from the crowds.
-For a more leisurely experience, you can rent a boat and spend the day cruising the lake, stopping at sandy beaches, hidden coves, and natural arches that are only accessible by water.
+For a more relaxing experience, you can rent a boat and spend the day cruising the lake, stopping at sandy beaches, hidden coves, and natural arches that are only accessible by water.

 4. Take in the Views at Glen Canyon Dam